RustyRoboticsBV/Rusty.Serialization/README.md

 # Rusty Serialization
 A configurable C# serialization/deserialization module, with support for built-in C# types, as well as common API types from the Godot and Unity game engines.
 It's primarily meant for engine-agnostic tool development.

+## Version Requirements
+C# 9 or higher.
+- When used in Godot: Godot 4.0 or higher.
+- When used in Unity: Unity 2022.1 or higher.

 ## Usage
 Serializing:
 ```